 - Manages the product development lifecycle

-- Keeps the customers in the loop for their feedback to improve Product
+- Keeps the customers in the loop for their feedback to improve the Product

 - Represents the Product and the team members in front of the management

-- Product Quality – Oversees quality, testing to see product bugs are fixed to ensure improvements
+- Product Quality - Oversees quality and testing to see product bugs are fixed to ensure improvements

 - Coordinates with various stakeholders for product launch

-Becoming good at any profession requires skill sets unique to that profession.
+Skills Required to Become a Product Manager Becoming good at any profession requires unique skill sets.
 Product Management is no different.
 Here is a list of the skills needed to become a Product Manager-

 2. Product Management Expertise: Product Management is a pool of knowledge, but knowing frameworks, processes, and methodologies will help you excel as a Product Manager.
 Product Management involves research (market and user), strategy, funding and budgeting, product development and operation, pricing, launch, communicating plans, coordinating the development, and reflecting on feedback and data analysis.
 Agile, Scrum, and SAFe are popular frameworks that support the process and tools for Product Management.